gabrielrowan/Finleys-Farm-Shop-FE/README.md

 ## About this project

-This is a shopping cart web app.
+This is a shopping cart web app for a mock local farm shop.
 It uses **local storage** which means that items added to the cart will stay in the cart even when:
 - the page is refreshed
 - the tab is closed and another tab is opened